kornosk/phd-web-starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - AI, ML, Data Science
-- Natural Language Processing
+- NLP & Large Language Models
-- Data-Efficient Learning
+- Efficient ML
 - Misinformation / Fake News

 # Education to show in About widget